MA in Intercultural Studies

 Have more questions about transfer of credits or other admission-requirement related questions?
 Please see the Academic Catalog or contact us.

-2019-20 tuition is $525per credit hour.
+Tuition is $530/credit hour for Fall 2020 – Summer 2021.
 89% of enrolled NTS students receive financial assistance.
 The office of financial aid is committed to coming alongside students to resource and help them make graduate-level education an affordable reality.
 The general scholarship application is embedded in the NTS application.
 View more about program costs, fees and additional financial aid options here.

-- Have official transcripts of all previous academic work sent directly to Nazarene Theological Seminary: Enrollment Services (Unofficial transcripts are sufficient until official ones arrive)
+- Transcripts: Have official transcripts of all previous academic work sent directly to Nazarene Theological Seminary: Enrollment Services (Unofficial transcripts are sufficient until official ones arrive).